nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 Step3: If time slot follows the format and no conflict exist, a new `TuitionClass` will be created

+### [Developed] Display of Timetable

+The construction of the read-only timetable is mainly facilitated by the `TimetableInfoPage` class.
+It receives a complete tuition class list from the `UniqueTuitionList` class, and then processes the `TimeSlot` occupied by each `TuitionClass` to construct a timetable accordingly.
+It generates a timetable with the following operations:
+* `TimetableInfoPage#parseTime()` - Extracts `TimeSlot` occupied by each `TuitionClass`
+* `TimetableInfoPage#setTableTime(start, end)` - Determines the size of the timetable using the earliest starting time and latest ending time of the tuition class list
+* `TimetableInfoPage#insertSlot()` - Inserts all tuition classes into the timetable

+Given below is an example usage scenario and how the timetable is generated.

+Step1: The user enters `timetable` command.
+The `TimetableInfoPage` will first check whether the tuition class list received is empty.
+If there is not any tuition class, a `CommandException` will be thrown to alert the user that no class has been found.

+Step2: Upon ensuring there are tuition classes, the `TimetableInfoPage` will proceed to parse the `TimeSlot` in each tuition class.
+After comparing the time when each `TuitionClass` takes place, the time range and thus the size of the timetable to be produced can be decided.

+Step3: Following the construction of the timetable, each `TuitionClass` is then inserted into the timetable.

+Step4: The complete timetable is then displayed to user through the `UI` component.

 ## **Appendix: Instructions for manual testing**